-There's plenty you can do before calling for a tow.
-OK, so you're done fishing and you turn to the outboard engine and give the key a turn.
-Ominously, you don't hear a thing.
+OK, so you're done fishing and you turn Fuel Issues to the engine and give the key a turn.
+Sickeningly, you don't hear a thing.
 Or, she turns over but as soon as you give it forward propulsion, she stalls.
 No one is going home soon.
 Before you call for a tow, here are some tips.

-Calling for Help v Self-Help Gone are the days of smacking the old 2-stoke with a ballpeen hammer and she starts up with a cough and puff.
+Calling for Help vs. Self-Help

+Any good tower only wants to help where help is needed.
+We're graced with real pros out on our bays and creeks and they will go out of their way to ensure that they are providing help when and where help is needed.
+But gone are the days of smacking the old 2stroke with a hammer and she starts up with a cough and puff.
 These new engines are nearly as complex as car engines have become - and they are plenty complex!
-Fuel, Lack Of...